GitAtom-PDX/GitAtom/README.md

 git commit -m 'adding somepost to blog' git push -u live main
 ```
-If you use `git push -u live main` the first time every time after you only have to use `git push`
+If you use `git push -u live main` the first time, every time after you only have to use `git push`.

 ### Templating
 To change the blog template, simply modify or replace the `style.css` file in the `site` directory.